 So the Vikings' easiest path to the playoffs is to win their final two games and have the Cowboys and Giants each lose one game.
 That would avoid a tiebreaker entirely with those teams, and the Vikings would beat the Bears if both teams are 10-6 because of a better division record.

 But according to the Playoff Machine, the Vikings could lose to the Texans next week and remain in contention for a wild-card spot if they can beat the Green Bay Packers in Week 17 and finish 9-7.
-That would require both the Giants and Cowboys losing in Week 17, as well as the Bears being no better than 9-7.
+That would require both the Giants and Cowboys losing in Week 17.

 OK all.
 Sleep tight.
 Back with you Monday morning.